How Much Does It Cost To Paint A Car A Different Color?

 Finally, you’ll need to buy the paint.
 Expect to pay $500 to $1,500 (yes, that’s correct) just for these materials.
 If you’re after a unique or manufacturer-specific color, it’ll be on the higher end or even more!

 A specialist workshop will already be set up to do this for you.
-These technicians won’t make mistakes.
+These experts won’t make mistakes.
 In the unlikely situation that they do, they should offer guarantees to correct it for free.

 The catch?

-It is expensive.
+It is costly.

 How Much Does It Cost To Paint A Car A New Colour?